chromygabor/the-playground/frpui/doc/Basics.md

 ```

 Much better.
 We could generalize AppStream.
 Now we can create any kind of model, which is responsible for it's own job, to adding number to its contained value.
 If you take a step back, you can acquire something.
-There is an application, which state was stores in the `MainModel` class.
+There is an application, which state was stored in the `MainModel` class.
 And the application steps its state by actions, which in this cases are Ints (passing to the `onNext(e)` function).

 But!